Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Quantum stabilizer codes

-\item The belief distribution vector $\mbq_{i} = (q_i^I, q_i^X, q_i^Y, q_i^Z)$ will be updated by BP, using the messages of parity-check satisfaction and the channel statistics $\mbp_{i}$ for $i=1,2,\ldots,n$. \item At each iteration, an error estimate $\hat{\mbe}\in\{0,1\}^{2n}$ is made according to the hard decision on $\mbq_{i}$.
-If a valid error estimate is generated, it will be accepted as the solution; otherwise, go to the next iteration starting from step 2). \end{enumerate} Steps 2) and 3) will be iterated for a maximum number of $\Tau$ iterations, where $\Tau$ is chosen in advance.
-If no valid estimate is obtained after $\Tau$ iterations, BP will claim a failure.
+\item At each iteration, an error estimate $\hat{\mbe}\in\{0,1\}^{2n}$ is formed by hard decisions on $\mbq_{i}$.
+If $\hat{\mbe}$ is \emph{valid}, i.e., it matches the measured syndrome, it is output as the BP estimate; otherwise, proceed to the next iteration starting from step~1). \end{enumerate} These two steps are iterated for at most $\Tau$ iterations, where $\Tau$ is chosen in advance.
+If no valid estimate is obtained after $\Tau$ iterations, BP declares a decoding failure.